 People who are being sexually harassed on the job are often reluctant to report it or take legal action because they're worried that their harasser will retaliate against them.
 Don't let this fear convince you to suffer in silence.
 Retaliation for making a sexual harassment claim is against the law, and if you've experienced it, we'll work to help you recover damages.

-Trust Your Instincts and Talk to an Employment Attorney
+Trust Your Instincts and Talk to a Sexual Harassment Attorney